gesellc/cpp-interface-compatibility/README.md

 # Interface versioning in C++

-This wants to be an executable version of [this article](https://accu.org/index.php/journals/1718) and [this talk](https://www.slideshare.net/skillsmatter/cpp-ver-talk).
+This repo aims to provide an executable version of the article [Interface Versioning in C++](https://accu.org/index.php/journals/1718) by Steve Love, also covered in [this talk](https://skillsmatter.com/skillscasts/1599-interface-versioning-in-c-plus-plus) using [these slides](https://www.slideshare.net/skillsmatter/cpp-ver-talk).

 * [ ] Implement all steps of the article as separate versions of a dynamic library and a consuming application
+* [ ] Demonstrate described incompatibilities on `properties` classes
 * [ ] Demonstrate described incompatibilities by combining and running different combinations of libraries and applications (maybe even compilers and compiler versions) in automated tests.
 Some should result in runtime errors.

 ## Situation

-* A shared library called `inventory`
-* A client `application` using this library
+A shared library called `inventory` and a client `application` using this library.

 ## Goal

 The goal is that our library can extend its interface, while the client does not have to recompile.
-Here, extending the interface means adding new methods to a type that is already used by the clients.
+Here, extending the interface means adding new methods to a type that is already used by the client.

 ## Challenge

-At various points the article comes back to the problem that the layout of vtables depents upon the implementation of the compiler that is used.
+At various points the article comes back to the problem that the layout of vtables depends upon the implementation of the compiler that is used.
 Also a new version of the same compiler might choose to group the functions in a different way, again resulting in undefined behaviour unless client code recompiles.

 ## Solution